Skip To Content

 The Solution:

 CGR formed a Kaizen team to evaluate the manufacturing process, developing several potentially cost-saving ideas with a particular focus on tooling.
-We were able to re-engineer the tooling configuration from a common layout to a more obscure one; this increased the yield and decreased annual raw material costs by $26,000.
+During these kaizen events, we were able to re-engineer the tooling configuration from a common layout to a more obscure one; this increased the yield and decreased annual raw material costs by $26,000.

 Looking for ways to reduce costs on a future project without jeopardizing streamlined production?
 Contact our team to learn more about partnering with CGR!